-The Pectoral Sandpiper is one of the members of the of what I call the "top ten".
-In other words, this species is a member of the group of shorebirds in which a significant percentage of their population migrates through the Central Plains during the spring and may stage at Cheyenne Bottoms when the right habitat is available.
+The Pectoral Sandpiper is a member of what I call the "top ten."
+In other words, this species is a member of the group of shorebirds in which a significant percentage of their population migrates through the Central Plains during the spring and will stage at Cheyenne Bottoms when the right habitat is available.
 The other members of the top ten include: Semipalmated Sandpiper, Least Sandpiper, White-rumped Sandpiper, Baird's Sandpiper, Stilt Sandpiper, Long-billed Dowitcher, Upland Sandpiper, American Golden-Plover and the Buff-breasted Sandpiper.